Project Status: COMPLETED (November 2020 – April 2023)

 To generate a diagnostic test based on cardiovascular RNA biomarkers highly predictive of the clinical outcomes of patients with COVID-19 and enable its rapid market uptake for improved individualised surveillance, care and follow-up of such patients

-Fifteen European Union partners from the healthcare sector, academia, association and industry will reach the overarching goal by undertaking actions at two primary category levels (technological/research and socioeconomic/regulatory).
+Fifteen European Union partners from the healthcare sector, academia, association and industry reached the overarching goal by undertaking actions at two primary category levels (technological/research and socioeconomic/regulatory).

 At the technological and research levels, this includes: